 On undulatory roads, locomotives have not yet been made to run successfully.
 I have is it with us in this last particular?
 For your seen more than one locomotive for ascending and descending inclinations, with safety.
 Not one of them has been successful, economically, although they were entirely so mechanically.
 The scheme looks like a speculation, for so far as it relates to improvements, as a new system, it looks like a scintillation of the days gone by.
-With our splendid railroads, it is tolly to speak of steam carriages plowing through the mud, toiling up the hills, and tion the Company are obliged to comply with crushing down again.
+With our splendid railroads, it is tolly to speak or steam carriages plowing through the mud, toiling up the hills, and tion the Company are obliged to comply with crushing down again.
 The scheme is neither plausible nor payable.
 There is not a common road in our country of any length, and I have seen not a few of them, on which a steam carriage could runat all.
 On our plank roads they could run very well, but all such roads are rural-they are for our farmers, and they never will pay for steam and keep their own teams in their stables.
-The question is simply one of economy; and although it may be said that great improvements have been made to perfect the new steam carriages; no one made to compete with horse power in our country.
+The question is simply one of economy; and although it may be said that great improvements have been made to perfect the new steam carriages; no one they are seventy-five per cent. they cannot be weight they have to sustain?
+I am so inmade to compete with horse power in our

-It may be said that "all new schemes have met with such opposing views;" but this scheme, as a system, is not a new one, and those interested in static pressure engines, fire ments about opposition.
-The proof of the value of any improvement is its practical working economy; and I do say that, on common roads, two horses, valued at \$100 each, will do as much work, day in and day out, in a benefit of plank roads (and we cannot admire 'our correspondent.
+It may be said that "all new schemes have met with such opposing views;" but this scheme, as a system, is not a new one, and those interested in static pressure engines, fire annihilators, &c., have used the same argu- are mostly of wood and notoriously unsafe in ments about opposition.
+The proof of the value of any improvement is its practical working economy; and I do say that, on common roads, two horses, valued at \$100 each, will do as much work, day in and day out, in a year, as a steam carriage engine that will cost any means, to imply that bad roads should be \$1000, and which, for fuel, will cost ten times constructed; the best road is the cheapest in more than the feed for the horses.
+The great | the end.
+We entertain the same opinions as benefit of plank roads (and we cannot admire our correspondent.